Shock

 Details:

 While all stages of Shock require immediate care, mild cases are a lot easier to manage and are less life threatening than others (like the severe cases which are most commonly fatal).
-Treatment is standard for mild cases and above.

 Treatment: